 ARTICLE 2: OFFICERS AND MEMBERS OF EXECUTIVE BOARD

 A. ELIGIBILITY AND CONDUCT OF OFFICERS

-Only a Republican registered to vote in Skagit County is eligible for election or appointment to any position on the Executive Board.
-Any member of the Board shall be a resident of Skagit County and must be a member in good standing of Skagit County Republican Party.
+1. Only a Republican registered to vote in Skagit County is eligible for election or appointment to any position on the Executive Board.
+Any member of the E-Board shall be a resident of Skagit County and must be a member in good standing of Skagit County Republican Party.

-Executive Board Members may work on behalf of a Republican candidate, but may not disparage an opposing Republican candidate.
-To do so will constitute a resignation from his or her role on the Executive Board.
+3. Executive Board Members may work on behalf of a Republican candidate, but should not disparage an opposing Republican candidate.
+To do so may constitute a resignation from his or her role on the Executive Board.

-The Chairman shall not endorse a candidate running for office in opposition to a Republican candidate.
-The Central Committee reserves the right to remove the chairman if he or she violates these policies.
+4. The Chairman shall not endorse a candidate running for office in opposition to a Republican candidate.

 B. REMOVAL AND VACANCIES

 By a minimum two-thirds (2/3) vote of PCOs at a Central Committee Meeting properly called and indicating the purpose of the meeting, the Skagit County Central Committee shall have the power to remove from office any officer of the Executive Board for any reason which, in its judgment, is deemed sufficient.
 In the event of any such vacancy, the Central Committee shall elect a replacement for such office within thirty (30) days.

 1. In accordance with Washington State Law, the Chairman and Vice-Chairman shall be of opposite gender.